openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Before you decide to ask learners to upload files along with their text responses, however, be aware of the following limitations and best practices.

+* Course teams can configure an ORA to allow one or multiple file uploads.
+  With multiple file uploads, a learner can upload up to 20 files.

+* Each uploaded file must be less than 500 MB.

 * During the peer assessment step, learners download the files that other learners uploaded.
 To reduce the potential for problems from files with malicious content, learners cannot upload files with certain file extensions.